Courier Insurance UK for Van and Car Drivers

 Are there any optional covers for a courier?

 The road risk portion of hire for a courier driver insurance policy is mandated by the government.
 The minimum cover is Third Party Only, which does not protect the driver or the goods they are transporting.
-The following are areas where cover is available and could be beneficial to the courier.
+The following are areas where cover is available and could be beneficial to the self employed delivery driver.

 How can money be saved with courier driver insurance?